-This trip is intended for photographers who want to improve taking images of Salamanders while adding some central coast species to their repertoire.
+This salamander photo workshop is intended for photographers who want to improve taking images of salamanders while adding some central coast species to their repertoire.
 I have “herped” extensively in the area and will show you good locations that will not only provide for full length and portrait shots of these animals, but will provide the opportunity to show these animals in their natural habitat.
 The goal of the workshop is to create unique and interesting photographs of the more common species of salamanders while also trying to get pictures of the rarer species.

 – Point and shoot, or Digital SLR Camera *

 Optional Equipment: Items on this list are not required, but may be beneficial for getting unique images.

 – Telephoto lens (if you want to photograph other wildlife we may see)